ssight/native-prompt/README.md

 ```

 # Notes
+* If you plan on using `asar` to package your electron app, make sure to read [this](https://github.com/ssight/native-prompt/wiki/Usage-with-asar)
-* For differences between 1.x and 2.x, see [this](https://github.com/ssight/native-prompt/wiki/Differences-between-1.x-and-2.x) wiki link.
+* For differences between 1.x and 2.x, see [this](https://github.com/ssight/native-prompt/wiki/Differences-between-1.x-and-2.x) wiki page.